jwu045/academic-kickstart/content/home/experience.md

   date_start = "2008-09-15"
   date_end = "2013-08-10"
   description = """
-  Conduct research in High Performance Computing:
+  Conduct research in High Performance Computing
-	* Conduct research in cosmological simulations Using the Adaptive Refinement Tree (ART) Code
+	* Conduct research in cosmological simulations Using the Adaptive Refinement Tree (ART) Code.
 	* Conduct research in framework for topology awareness.
   """